SPECIAL INSTALLATION

 Inspection after any flooding, extreme tide or severe weather event.

 • Annual EICR.
-A full periodic inspection and testing following BS 7671 Chapter 65, with specific attention to Section 709 requirements.
-This includes: insulation resistance of all circuits, RCD trip time and sensitivity testing, earth electrode resistance measurement, earth fault loop impedance, and visual inspection of all enclosures, cable routes, and connections.
+Periodic inspection and testing under Chapter 65, with specific attention to Section 709: insulation resistance, RCD verification to Regulation 643.8, earth electrode resistance, earth fault loop impedance, and visual inspection of every enclosure, cable route and connection.
+Regulation 653.1 requires an Electrical Installation Condition Report based on the model in Appendix 6.

 • Monthly visual inspection.
-Check supply pillars for physical damage, water ingress, corrosion, and loose connections.
-Check supply cables for damage.
-Test RCDs using the test button.
-Check earth rod connections for corrosion.
+Supply pillars for physical damage, water ingress, corrosion and loose connections; supply cables for damage; RCD test buttons; earth electrode connections for corrosion.

 Elec-Mate simplifies marina EICR documentation — record all test results on site using voice entry, let the AI flag Section 709 non-compliance, and send the completed EICR to the marina operator before you leave.